Literary-Insights/blog/src/content/blog/The Man from the Future - Ananyo Bhattacharya.txt-1.md

 ---
-title: DEEP SUMMARY - The Man from the Future - Ananyo Bhattacharya
+title: The Man from the Future - Ananyo Bhattacharya
-slug: deep-summary-the-man-from-the-future-ananyo-bhattacharya
+slug: the-man-from-the-future-ananyo-bhattacharya
 tags:
   - book-summary
 excerpt: ""